Dukend/my_pushup_tracker/README.md

-# 💪 Pushup Tracker Bot
+# 💪 Push-up Tracker Bot

-A lightweight Telegram bot to track your daily pushups, set goals, and stay consistent with smart reminders and a built-in todo list.
+A lightweight Telegram bot to track your daily push-ups, set goals, and stay consistent with smart reminders and a built-in todo list.

 Built with **Python 3.11+**, **aiogram 3**, and a single **JSON file** — no database required.